 As the MACS paper (Zhang et al., Genome Biology, 2008) clearly stated, MACS uses Poisson distribution to measure the distribution of ChIP-seq tag.
 Poisson distribution is characterized as having only one parameter, λ, for both mean and variance.
 The origin of using Poisson distribution to measure ChIPseq tag can be referred to a Nature paper (see its supplementary note):

-Suppose that the genome is divided into N non-overlapping bins of fixed size, that a fraction of these bins contain a particular chromatin feature and that one performs ChIP-Seq with an antibody that enriches the sequence in these bins by a factor of e.
-If one collects a total of R sequence reads, the number of reads in a bin should approximately follow a Poisson distribution with mean eM for bins containing the feature and M for the other bins, where M = R/N(ef+(1-f))
+Suppose that the genome is divided into N non-overlapping bins of fixed size, that a fraction f of these bins contain a particular chromatin feature and that one performs ChIP-Seq with an antibody that enriches the sequence in these bins by a factor of e.
+If one collects a total of R sequence reads, the number of reads in a bin should approximately follow a Poisson distribution with mean eM for bins containing the feature and M for the other bins, where M = R/N(ef+(1-f)).

 MACS uses a dynamic λ to compensate the local fluctuations and biases even in control sample: